hifihedgehog/HIDMaestro/README.md

 - **HID class driver is already in the kernel.** Windows ships `mshidumdf.sys` which acts as a kernel-mode HID minidriver proxy.
 Our UMDF2 DLL runs in user mode but the HID class stack sees a real HID device.
 - **XInput discovery uses device interfaces, not bus type.** `xinput1_4.dll` finds controllers through the XUSB device interface GUID.
 A UMDF2 driver can register this interface from user mode.
-- **GameInput reads HID reports, not driver internals.** WGI/GameInput reads from the HID preparsed data and report descriptors — it doesn't care whether the underlying driver is kernel or user mode.
+- **GameInput reads HID reports, not driver internals.** WGI/GameInput reads from the HID preparsed data and report descriptors; it does not care whether the underlying driver is kernel or user mode.
 - **SDL3 and HIDAPI check device paths and attributes.** Bus type, VID/PID, and device path strings are all settable from user mode via SetupDI and CM APIs.

 The only things UMDF2 *cannot* do: create PDOs (Physical Device Objects) as children of a bus, or intercept internal kernel IOCTLs.
 HIDMaestro works around this by using a companion device for XUSB and root-enumerated device nodes for the HID stack.